 - Let’s make the ingredients ready, extract the ADB files to a folder on your PC and place the APK file you want to install (We are installing Whatsapp) You should have the similar files:

-- Now open a command prompt in the ADB folder by holding Shift key and Right Click in the empty space in the folder.
+- Now open a command prompt in the ADB folder by holding the Shift key and Right Click in the empty space in the folder.

 - Connect your device to the PC and type the following command to verify whether your device is detected by the PC.